10 key differences between strategy and tactics

 4. Strategy sets a specific long-term vision

-WIthin SOSTAC® , the O stands for objectives and vision.
-It’s clear that you need specific targets to work towards and review performance against.
+WIthin SOSTAC®, the O stands for objectives and vision.
+You need specific targets to work towards and review performance against.
 Lack of specific targets to be delivered by communications is a common problem when there is no strategy and people in a business are focusing on tactics only.

 As well as these hard numbers, having a softer idea of future vision is important so you can communicate your direction with the people inside a business and beyond to partners and other stakeholders.
 Your strategy should define the linkage between vision, goals, objectives and how to achieve them through resource allocation.